top of page

 PC champion

-Since 1853, the best kaats players from Friesland and beyond have gathered in the city of Franeker to compete for the coveted title of PC champion.
+Since 1853, the best handball players from Friesland and beyond have gathered in the city of Franeker to compete for the coveted title of PC champion.
 Every fifth Wednesday in July, the best 'parturen' (teams) gather in the kaats capital.

 Big event